 100% EMOTIONS, 0% EMISSIONS

-The official debut of the Honda e Prototype is set to happen tomorrow at the Geneva Motor Show 2019.
+The Honda e Prototype made its official debut at the Geneva Motor Show in March 2019.
 Although left unnamed at present, the vehicle will be on sale at the end of 2019, with pricing to be confirmed in the coming months.